-If line 31 is a tax due, add lines 31 and 44.
+If line 31 shows a tax due, add lines 31 and 44.
 Enter the amount you owe on line 46.
 If you are making voluntary gifts on lines 32 through 42 in excess of your overpayment, enter the difference on line 46.
-You may pay only with a check, electronic check, money order, or credit card.
+You may pay only with a check, electronic check, money order, direct debit through your software vendor or credit card.